StephanTie/Scriptcase_scheduler/README.md

 I use the crontab scheduler on Ubuntu Linux.
 For other environments, you will need to find alternatives to crontab (e.g., Task Scheduler on Windows).

-I've provided a functional setup based on Scriptcase's security example application, scheduling reports based on categories, products, and customers.
+I've provided a working functional setup based on Scriptcase's security example application, scheduling reports based on categories, products, and customers.
 It is running with MySQL.

 **Installation Steps:**